 Welcome to the new Agriculture Delaware!
 We're still growing our site.
 Send us your feedback.
 Email Us

 In January 2017, Michael T. Scuse was reappointed by Governor John C. Carney as Delaware Secretary of Agriculture.
 Scuse previously served with the U.S. Department of Agriculture as Acting U.S. Secretary of Agriculture, Acting Deputy Secretary of agriculture, and Under Secretary for Farm and Foreign Agricultural Services.
 As Under Secretary, he oversaw USDA’s Farm Service Agency, Risk Management Agency, and Foreign Agricultural Services.
 He served as Delaware Secretary of Agriculture from 2001-2008, and also served as Chief of Staff to former Gov. Ruth Ann Minner.
-He has received the Medal of Achievement from the Delmarva Poultry Industry, Inc. in 2006, the Secretary’s Award for Distinguished Service to Delaware Agriculture in 2012, and the Ambassador Circle Award by the National Association of State Departments of Agriculture (NASDA) in 2016.
+He has received the Medal of Achievement from the Delmarva Poultry Industry, Inc. in 2006; the Secretary’s Award for Distinguished Service to Delaware Agriculture in 2012; the Ambassador Circle Award by the National Association of State Departments of Agriculture (NASDA) in 2016; the National FFA VIP Citation Award and the World Trade Center Delaware Champion of Trade Award in 2019.
 Secretary Scuse and his wife, Patrice, live in Smyrna on a corn, soybean and wheat farm.

 Austin Short has served as deputy secretary of agriculture since 2010.
 A former state forester, he also heads Delaware’s farmland preservation program and planning staff.
 He was state forester from 1995 to 2008, served as the National Association of State Foresters President in 2006-2007, and has served as acting secretary of agriculture.
 He holds a B.S. in forestry and an M.S. in forest biometrics from Virginia Tech; he and his wife Kelley and their sons Eli and Henry live on their family farm near Georgetown, which includes a tree farm and small sawmill.